biketronic/T2000SXe-BIOS/README.md

 See notes for progress and all the trials and errors, and bios edit locations.

+There are 3 parts to this work:

+1. HDD Setup - you need to format the hdd to match the CHS setting
+2. BIOS mods - byte edits in the bios to enable the HDD CHS settings
+3. Flashing info - how to flash the BIN image to an EPROM

 Currently the simplest option has been to:
 Disable the checksum so it boots
 Change BIOS menu to cycle through options rather than HDD/NO HDD (increased to 4 digit hdd sizes)